 Talking about the digital and the humanities in the same breath is no longer strange or alien.
 Indeed, much of the humanities are now digital.
 From the camera to the screen, digital tools and technologies shape how we tell stories, make art, shape experiences, and create interactions.
 Research has been similarly transformed by the availability of vast quantities of digital media (text, images, audio, and video).
 Learning how to work effectively in these digital environments is realm of digital humanists.

-The CAL Graduate Certification in Digital Humanities is a 9-credit sequence and experience that will help graduate students to negotiate the new digital spaces of creativity and research.
+The Digital Humanities Graduate Certificate is a 9-credit sequence and experience that will help graduate students to negotiate the new digital spaces of creativity and research.